-The Great Trek/Fall Classic offers the 5km, 10km and Half Marathon in person and virtual events.
+The Great Trek offers the 5km, 10km and Half Marathon in person and virtual events.
 You can run all three distances to earn the hat trick award.
-If you are running marathon(s) in 2022 it could be several months before you need to complete a long run over 25km.
+If you are running marathon(s) in 2024 it could be several months before you need to complete a long run over 25km.
 You may want to consider staying fit without running too many miles per week.
 An effective way to keep fit and ready to jump into long distance training is by following a multi pace running program that covers all the running zones; easy pace, aerobic threshold, anaerobic threshold, VO2 max and speed.

 A multi pace program considers all paces and keeps you fit for racing all distances from 5km to the marathon.
 Try running six paces every two weeks.
 The six paces are: 5km pace, 10km pace, 15km pace and half marathons pace, marathon pace and easy pace.
 Every two weeks you will have run each of these paces at least one time.